20 Herbs for Cold & Flu

 Ginger is a great herbal ally to have on hand during the cold weather, as it stimulates circulation, aids digestion and increases perspiration.
 This action of making you sweat can help flush out a fever, and toxins as well.
 Ginger is also well known to assist nausea and travel sickness (in case you’re taking a holiday this winter), and can help with gastrointestinal complaints such as gas and stomach cramps (great if you’ve eaten too much).
 If you have cold hands and feet, hot ginger tea can do wonders (try it combined with Ginkgo).

 A traditional Amazonian medicine with a long history of use, Cat’s Claw is another great immune stimulant.
-It is rich in proanthocyandin, a powerful antioxidant and free radical scavenger.
+It is rich in proanthocyanidin, a powerful antioxidant and free radical scavenger.
 This, combined with its ability to increase white blood cells, has made it a top choice in the natural treatment of cancer.
-Cat’s claw cleanses the entire intestinal tract, assisting with many gastro intestinal disorders.
+Cat’s Claw cleanses the entire intestinal tract, assisting with many gastrointestinal disorders.
 It is also an anti-inflammatory used for arthritis as well as muscle strains and injuries.
-Cat’s claw is a great herb to remember when your immune system is low, and can be used as a general daily tonic.
-(Use with caution if on blood thinning medication.)
+Cat’s Claw is a great herb to remember when your immune system is low, and can be used as a general daily tonic.
+PRECAUTIONARY NOTE: Use with caution if on blood thinning medication.

 The leaves of this beautiful Australian rainforest tree make a delicious uplifting yet relaxing herbal tea that is excellent for colds and flus.
-It has been reported in the Australian Journal of Medicinal Herbalism, 1991, to be anti-fungal, anti-viral, a calmative and a sedative.
+In the 1991 Australian Journal of Medicinal Herbalism it has been reported to be antifungal, anti-viral, a calmative and a sedative.
 The leaves are full of wonderfully fragrant citral oil, smelling of a mixture of lemon and lime.
 Reach for a cup of this great Aussie native next time you’re feeling down!

-This herb comes to us from Traditional Chinese Medicine, where it has has long been used as an immune system tonic.
+This herb comes to us from Traditional Chinese Medicine, where it has long been used as an immune system tonic.
 It stimulates the body’s immune response against viruses and increases the activity of white blood cells.
 It is valuable in the prevention of recurring colds, debilitating viral infections and chronic illnesses.
-Other herbs to remember: Elderflower – Great for fevers and sinus congestion
+Another herb to remember – Elderflower – great for fevers and sinus congestion.

 This popular flavouring spice is also an amazing herbal helper in the cold months.
 Cinnamaldehyde, the main active component of cinnamon, can help fight bacterial and fungal infections.
 Cinnamon is also loaded with antioxidants, is an anti-inflammatory, and improves circulation.
 Cinnamon ginger tea with lemon and honey is a classic warm drink for colds and flus.
 It will get your blood flowing and can help flush out a fever.

 Catnip tea is an excellent choice for colds and flus, especially in children.
 It is a diaphoretic (increases sweating), helping to flush out a fever.
-It also calms the nervous system, aiding a good nights sleep and reducing anxiety, tension and hyperactivity.
-It is also used for digestive disturbances such as colic, flatulance, diarrhea, stomach cramps.
+It also calms the nervous system, aiding a good night’s sleep and reducing anxiety, tension and hyperactivity.
+It is also used for digestive disturbances such as colic, flatulence, diarrhea and stomach cramps.